jasonujmaalvis/magento-boilerplate/README.md

 <h3>LESS CSS Included</h3>
 It includes LESS CSS as default, if your new to this I would highly recommend checking it out by visiting their website http://lesscss.org/.
 If you don't want to use LESS it can be removed very easily within local.xml and head.phtml

+<h3>Normalize.css</h3>
+Normalize.css is included making browsers render all elements more consistently.
+It is included via the import method in the styles.less file.
+For more information on normalize please head over to their website http://necolas.github.io/normalize.css/

 <h2>Installation</h2>
 Drop in the templates app and skin within your Magento hierarchy e.g:<br />